-In 2015, the Laboratory continued to apply its Readiness Review (Procedure, 10200.010) process to new or significantly modified research activities for risk identification, categorization, and ESH&A review of activities.
+In 2016, the Laboratory continued to apply its Readiness Review (Procedure, 10200.010) process to new or significantly modified research activities for risk identification, categorization, and ESH review of activities.
 This review helps prevent and/or control releases of hazardous materials to the environment.
-It was developed to ensure that an appropriate level of rigor, commensurate to the risk associated with an activity's hazards, is applied to the activity's ES&H review.
-Thirty-eight activities were reviewed and approved in 2015.
-Approved activities are reviewed on a 1, 3 or 5 year cycle based on the hazard level assigned to that activity.
+It was developed to ensure that an appropriate level of rigor, commensurate to the risk associated with an activity's hazards, is applied to the activity's ESH review.
+Fifty activities were reviewed and approved in 2016.
+Approved activities are reviewed on a one, three, or five year cycle based on the hazard level assigned to that activity.

-Line management directs Laboratory group leaders to be responsible for assuring that measuring and test equipment is of proper type, accuracy, and tolerance to accomplish the specified requirements.
+Line management holds Laboratory group leaders responsible for ensuring measuring and test equipment is of the proper type, accuracy, and tolerance to accomplish the specified requirements.